 Let us take you on an epic adventure from the red dirt of the Goldfields to the gardens of Perth’s iconic Mundaring Weir.
 Over five unforgettable days you will trace the golden pipeline which has been delivering fresh water to Kalgoorlie for over a century.
 More than just a mountain bike ride, the Pipeline Challenge proudly raises awareness and money for West Australian charity Youth Futures who have been supporting at-risk young people for three decades.

-The Pipeline Challenge is held in May each year.
-We are currently working on securing dates for 2020 but the event is likely to be held from Saturday 2nd to Wednesday 6th May.
+The Pipeline Challenge is held in May each year and is set for Saturday 2nd to Wednesday 6th May 2020.
 The event is held in Autumn to take advantage of the great mountain biking weather Western Australia offers at this time.
 A monthly average temperature of 20-22 degrees and 7 days of light rain across the region sounds like perfect mountain biking weather to us.

 Your epic ride begins in Kalgoorlie, located 594 km east of Perth.
 Made famous in the late 1800’s when prospectors Paddy Hannan, Tom Flanagan, and Dan O’Shea discovered gold, the rest is history.
 Who knows you could be riding over a small fortune as you make your way from Kalgoorlie to Mundaring in the Perth hills.
 We will camp overnight at Coolgardie, Southern Cross, Merredin and Northam.

 The beauty of the Pipeline Challenge is that it is suitable for everyone.
 Whether you’re a group of friends looking for a socially competitive race or a novice just in it for a challenge, we’ve got you covered.
 We’ve had children as young as nine join us on the Pipeline Challenge- they can ride as part of a team on the easier sections and enjoy the experience.